Jacqueline100/Liri-Labs/README.md

 The Src file contains the header component file, app component file and login component file.
 You can find the html, css and ts file in these file.

+You may igonre the post component since it has no relation to the task 1.

 ## Development server

 Run `ng serve` for a dev server.